jb-28-sde/Javascript-practice-set/README.md

-Certainly!
-Here’s an updated version of the JavaScript practice questions document, with clear headings and more structured content for ease of reading:

----

 # JavaScript Practice Questions for Beginners to Intermediate Programmers

 This repository contains a series of JavaScript practice questions designed for individuals at the beginner to intermediate level.
 Each section emphasizes fundamental concepts and practices essential for mastering JavaScript.
 The following topics are covered: